 If you’ve read anything about the cherry blossom season before, you’ll know it can be an extremely busy time of year.

-Home to a little of 1000 cherry blossom trees, the park is a great place to chill out and enjoy Hanami in a perfect spot away from the crowds.
+Home to a little over 1000 cherry blossom trees, Ueno Park is one of the quietest places in Tokyo to chill out and enjoy Hanami (or almost any other season) away from the crowds.

 Tip: Don’t just picnic under the cherry blossoms in the midday sun.
 The most popular time to enjoy Hanami is actually at night.
 You can usually expect to see people using electrical cookers, lighting lanterns, and generally chilling out after a hard day’s work.